cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 Here is a small [bpftrace](https://bpftrace.org/) program which can also help.
-Pass it a pid on the command line, and it will tell you which signals are being send to that pid, and by which process:
+Pass it a pid on the command line, and it will tell you which signals are being sent to that pid, and by which process:

 {% highlight bash %}
 #!/usr/bin/env bpftrace